Happy Birthday to the Great Smoky Mountains National Park!

 The Great Smoky Mountains National Park is celebrating its 89th birthday!
 Can you believe it?
 This year marks 89 years that our beloved Smoky Mountains have been an established national park!

 In 1926, the United States government approved the creation of a national park.
 It actually took several years for funds to be raised to purchase the land for the park, but on June 15, 1934, the Great Smoky Mountains National Park was officially established.

 Today, the Great Smoky Mountains National Park is the most visited national park in the United States.
 Every year, the national park hits record-breaking numbers of visitors.
 Thank you to everyone who continues to visit our park and enjoy the nature and beauty of the Great Smoky Mountains.

 Some of Our Favorite Things About the Great Smoky Mountains National Park

 We love everything about the Smoky Mountains, including all of its visitors, but here’s a few of our favorite things about the Smokies.

-The park is completely FREE!
+The park is FREE to enter!

 The Smoky Mountain black bears make every vacation worth it!